certik/hermes2d/doc/src/introduction.rst

        <hr style="clear: both; visibility: hidden;">

 * **Multimesh hp-FEM**.
-Various physical fields or solution components in multiphysics problems can be approximated on individual meshes, combining quality *H1*, *Hcurl*, *Hdiv*, and *L2* conforming higher-order elements.
-The approximation is monolithic, i.e., no error is caused by operator splitting, transferring data between different meshes, etc. The following figure illustrates a coupled problem of heat and moisture transfer in massive concrete walls of a reactor vessel.
+Various physical fields or solution components in multiphysics problems can be approximated on individual meshes, combining quality $H^1$, $H(curl)$, $H(div)$, and $L^2$ conforming higher-order elements.
+Due to a unique original methodology, no error is caused by operator splitting, transferring data between different meshes, and the like.
+The following figure illustrates a coupled problem of heat and moisture transfer in massive concrete walls of a nuclear reactor vessel.

 .. image:: img/multimesh.png
    :align: center